A3-Soft-Public/A3Pay-PHP-client-package/docs/example-usage/making-payment-request.rst

 * :php:variable:`\A3Soft\A3PayPhpClient\Helper\PaymentGatewayApi\Request\PaymentReferenceType` constant
 * email - null or email address where the document will be send, just valid when :php:variable:`\A3Soft\A3PayPhpClient\Helper\PaymentGatewayApi\Request\PaymentReferenceType` has been set to Email
 * message - null or string, body of email, just valid when :php:variable:`\A3Soft\A3PayPhpClient\Helper\PaymentGatewayApi\Request\PaymentReferenceType` has been set to Email
+* pluginDetail - null or string of max 100 chars, requester identification

 -------